-Do not ask questions about an individual's age, race, religion, politics, family, or marital status.
+Do not ask questions about an individual's age, race, religion, politics, family or marital status.
 These inquiries simply have nothing to do with the job requirements that should be found in the written position description.
-And there are so many other, better questions that will actually help you get to know a person and his or her likes, dislikes, and personality.
+And there are so many other, better questions that will actually help you get to know a person, their likes, dislikes and personality.
 A few suggestions:

 - What do you like to do in your spare time?

 - Do you have any hobbies, interests?

-- What movies, books, or music do you enjoy?
+- What movies, books or music do you enjoy?

-- Are you a sports fan?
+- ◆ Are you a sports fan?
 What kind of sports do you enjoy watching or participating in?
 These kinds of questions help you to get to know a potential employee.